ractivejs/ractivejs.github.io/legacy/0.7/ractive.observe().md

 # ractive.observe()

-Observes the data at a particular {{{createLink 'keypaths' 'keypath'}}}.
+Observes the data at a particular [keypath](keypaths.md).
 Unless specified otherwise, the callback will be fired immediately, with `undefined` as `oldValue`.
 Thereafter it will be called whenever the *observed keypath* changes.

 Note that you can observe keypath *patterns*...